Checkin' in from the road-day6.. >>

 Reto} How is the modified Casio holding on?

 Great!
 No problems at all.
-And, to my surprise, the alarm is loud enough to wake me in the morning.
-Thumbs Up for this Watch for the CASIO content! !
+And, to my surprise, the alarm is loud enough to wake me in the morning. for the !

 Reto} And was my guess of the Tactical Watch as second watch correct?